jbk2/ubuntu-setup-deploy/README.md

 | `RECORD_ID` | The DNS record ID number that needs updating on restart |
 | `RECORD_NAME` | The DNS record name number that needs updating on restart |

-/settings.sh will then source this /.env file and export it's variable values to it's environment for the scripts to use.
-/settings.sh also defines some non-sensitive variables vales that the scripts may use.
+/settings.sh will then source your /.env file and export it's variable values to it's runtime environment for the scripts to use. /settings.sh also defines some non-sensitive variables values that the scripts may use.

 ## To run the scripts:
 1. clone the repository
 2. cd into the repository
-3. update variable values in /.env
+3. Create a local /.env and populate with correct values for variables listed in the configuration table above.
-4. Setup; run `./setup.sh -h` in terminal to view ./setup.sh's help options:
+4. Setup; run `./setup.sh -h` in terminal and read ./setup.sh's help options:
   - run `USER=deploy ./setup.sh` in terminal (without arguments runs all units & steps)
   - you must define USER variable in terminal commands with the username that you wish to create on the server and run deployment from, otherwise USER will be set to your